MrDrMcCoy/bblib/README.md

 Alternately, clone this repo locally and use `source` with the full path to `extlib.bash`.

+Once `extlib.bash` is sourced in your script, you may refer to any of its supplied functions and/or replace them with your own.

 ## General Info

 - This library will automatically source any shell script that is named `${0}.conf` (Example: `yourscript.conf` or `yourscript.sh.conf`).
 This is the recommended way to add or replace variables and functions outside your main script.